MrKieren/SpellingBeeHelper/README.md

 ## Building

+### Dev container

+The project includes a dev container that sets up the build environment automatically.

+Open the project in Visual Studio Code and ensure the project opens in the container.

+### Building

 If you want to build your own version of the Spelling Bee Helper follow these instructions.

 You’ll need to have Node installed to build.
 You can download the installer from the [Node website](https://nodejs.org/en).
+Note, if you're running in the dev container you can skip this step as the container provides Node.

 In the project directory, use the following command to build the project: